jielin1234/opsprod/README.md

 We will be building the backend of the system first.

-Create a directory for gateway and cd into it.
+Create a directory for backend and cd into it.

 ```
-mkdir gateway
+mkdir backend
-cd gateway
+cd backend
 ```

-Create a virtual env within op-gateway.
+Create a virtual env within op-backend.

 ```
 python3 -m venv venv